DiegoSalazar/RubyCuboidCodingChallenge/README.md

 1. Download this repo
 2. Do your coding challenge and zip up your local repo
-3. Email the link to the zip file to steven@touchofmodern.com and the recruiter you're working with to let us know you're ready.
+3. Email the link to the zip file to [redacted].

 ## What we are looking for
 We are looking for several things with this challenge.
 First, of course, we're looking for your answer to be technically correct.
 Beyond that, we're also looking for: